kilpkonn/msc-thesis/main.typ

 ) <rust-bfs-pseudocode>

 As we can see from the @rust-bfs-pseudocode we start from what we have (locals, constants, statics) and work towards the target type.
-This is opposite direction compared to what is used in all the other tools we have looked at.
+This is the opposite direction compared to tools we have looked at previously.
-To better understand how the search space is expanded let's look at @term-search-state-expansion.
+To better understand how the search space is expanded let us look at @term-search-state-expansion.

 #figure(
   image("fig/state_expansion.svg", width: 60%),